Meet Our Dietitians

 Amanda is an Accredited Practising Dietitian and a member of Dietitians Australia (DA).
 She is a caring clinician, who loves to help people achieve their health goals.
 She works closely with clients and their families to provide personalised interventions and programs with an emphasis on delicious and nutritious food.

-Amanda is a mature person with a variety of life experiences, which she can draw on to help you better achieve your goals.
+Amanda comes with a variety of life experiences that she can draw on to help you better achieve your goals.
 Her dietetic areas of special interest include management for weight loss, diabetes, high cholesterol, irritable bowel syndrome (IBS), motor neurone disease, brain injuries, disabilities, enteral feeding and paediatrics (with sensory issues).

-Further, Amanda is a qualified chef with over 10 years involvement in the food industry.
-She possesses a vast knowledge of food and cooking techniques for a variety of cuisines.
-With an understanding of the Mediterranean diet, and the health benefits associated also with this and other delicious way of eating, Amanda is able to personalise meal plans and recipes to fit your health targets without compromising on flavour.
+As a qualified chef with over 10 years involvement in the food industry, Amanda possesses vast knowledge on food and cooking techniques for a variety of cuisines.
+With an understanding of the Mediterranean diet and other delicious way of eating, Amanda is able to personalise meal plans and recipes to fit your health targets without compromising on flavour.
 Amanda loves to travel and enjoys teaching her nieces and nephew to cook, fostering their creativity in the kitchen.

 Want to Join Our Team?

-If you are a dynamic nutritionist and Accredited Practising Dietitian (APD) and would like to work alongside Dr Sue Radd, please get in touch with our manager.
-We'd love to hear from you.
-Call 02 9899 5208.
+If you are a dynamic nutritionist and Accredited Practising Dietitian (APD) and would like to work alongside Dr Sue Radd, please get in touch with our manager in 02 9899 5208.